-Diplomatic relations between Syria and South Africa were established on 1 June 1994, with Syria having opened an Embassy in South Africa in 1998.
+Diplomatic relations between Syria and South Africa were established in June 1994, with Syria having opened an embassy in South Africa in 1998.

 Since the start of the Syrian civil war in 2011, the two countries have continued to maintain diplomatic relations.